blkFinch/blkfinch.github.io/_notes/New Thought.md

 An American esoteric movement that has inspired many authors, and gurus.

-From older books like [[The Master Key]] , to the success books of the 70s and 80s like _The Seven Habits of Highly Effective People_ -- the new thought movement has been behind many of the most successful thought leaders.
+From older books like [[The Master Key System|The Master Key]] , to the success books of the 70s and 80s like _The Seven Habits of Highly Effective People_ -- the new thought movement has been behind many of the most successful thought leaders.

 __It takes Hermetic beliefs and cosmology and applies them to making money and success__